-For more information about the University of Oregon's Student Conduct Code and the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly and the following website: http://studentlife.uoregon.edu/Home/tabid/36/Default.aspx.
-Violations of the Student Conduct Code will be taken seriously and are noted on student disciplinary records.
+For the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly.
+Violations will be taken seriously and are noted on student disciplinary records.
 If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructor before you complete any relevant requirements of the course.